thespamster/occupational_therapy/README.md

 [Footer that sticks to bottom of content/screen](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14) - Thanks to Nehal Ahmad

-[Stackoverflow](https://stackoverflow.com/questions/71813422/how-would-i-make-a-transition-for-the-div-to-slide-to-the-left-and-come-out-thro) - Adapted to provide a single sliding div from right to left

 [Flaticon](https://www.flaticon.com/) - Free icons from Freepik.
 Used during development as a placeholder image

 [codingyaar](https://codingyaar.com/shorts/bootstrap-navbar-toggler-color-change/) - Change color of Bootstrap5 svg hamburger icon